IMSY-DKFZ/xilens/docs/getting_started.md

 !!! warning "Installation directory"

-    You should run this from a directory where BLOSC2 and XiAPI will be downloaded.
+    You should run this from a directory where XiAPI will be downloaded.

 ```bash
 chmod +x install_dependencies.sh
 sudo ./install_dependencies.sh --user
 ```

-This takes care of installing dependencies including the xiAPI package provided by XIMEA and BLOSC2.
+This takes care of installing dependencies including the xiAPI package provided by XIMEA.

 !!! warning "User vs. Development dependencies"

-    The previous script will install ``BLOSC2`` and ``XiAPI`` on your system!
+    The previous script will install ``XiAPI`` on your system!
     If you are building the application for development purposes, you should remove the flag `--user` to install the development dependencies instead.